Spanning tree congestion of proper interval graphs: Proper interval graphs

-We next show that $T'$ is a star, which is equivalent to $T' = T[Y \cup Z]$.
+It remains to show that $V(T') = Y \cup Z$.
+This will imply that $T'$ is a star, because no vertex of $Y \cup Z$ has degree~$2$ in $T'$.
 Suppose to the contrary that $T'$ contains a vertex $x \in X$.
 Since $r \in Z$ and there is no edge between $X$ and $Z$, the $r$--$x$ path in $T'$ contains a vertex of $Y$, say $y$.
-This vertex $y$ has degree~$2$ in $T'$, contradicting the assumption that all degree-$2$ vertices of $T$ belong to $X$. \end{subproof}
+This vertex $y$ has degree~$2$ in $T'$, contradicting the assumption that all degree-$2$ vertices of $T'$ belong to $X$. \end{subproof}

 Let $z^{*} \in Z$ be the center of the star $T'= T[Y \cup Z]$.
 We consider $z^{*}$ as the root of $T$.

 \begin{claim} Each $z \in Z \setminus \{z^{*}\}$ is a leaf of $T$. \end{claim} \begin{subproof}[Proof of \cref{clm:z-leaves}] Observe that $N_{G}(z) \subseteq Y \cup Z \subseteq N_{T}[z^{*}]$.
 Hence, if $z$ has a neighbor $w \ne z^{*}$ in $T$, then the three vertices $z^{*}$, $z$, $w$ form a triangle in $T$, a contradiction. \end{subproof}